-Activity design.
+Learning activity design and editing.
 Educators will have the opportunity to structure activities following design thinking steps as described in the section above.
 It should be noted that the ICT-INOV platform will be designed in a manner that allows flexibility to educators to select the design thinking steps that they will integrate into the activities that they design for their students.
-For this reason, the platform will not specifically name the design thinking steps but will allow the educator to define them.
+For this reason, as discussed above, the platform will not specifically name the design thinking steps but will allow the educator to define them.
 Once the educator decides which steps she wishes to include in an activity, she can create notes in each step with instructions for the students for its implementation.